Call To Filmmakers! Ridgway Independent Film Fest 2020

 Films will be juried for selection to be shown at the two-night event.
 If at all possible, selected filmmakers should be prepared to give a 5-minute presentation about the inspiration for their film and/or anecdotes about the making of the film (which can be done in person or remotely).
 The more filmmakers that attend, the better the opportunities to network with each other!

-Films must be submitted by Friday, September 20th, 2019 at 5:00 PM.
-Please submit entries at the festival page on the FilmFreeway website (https://filmfreeway.com/RidgwayIndependentFilmFest) If an applicant cannot submit their entry online for some reason, they should contact John Clark or Diedra Silbert (info below).
-Entries should be submitted at our online festival page if at all possible, but exceptions can made if necessary.
+Films must be submitted by Friday, September 25th, 2020, at 5:00 PM.
+Please submit entries at the festival page on the FilmFreeway website (https://filmfreeway.com/RidgwayIndependentFilmFest).
+A $10 entry fee is required per film submission.
+If an applicant cannot submit their entry online for some reason, they should contact John Clark or Diedra Silbert (info below).
+Entries should be submitted at our online festival page, if at all possible, but exceptions can made if necessary.

 Ridgway is a small rural town on Colorado’s Western Slope, located in a beautiful valley beneath the San Juan Mountains.
 The Ridgway Creative District has been a Colorado-certified creative district since 2013.
 Ridgway Chautauqua at the Sherbino is a 104-year old theater, run by the non-profit Ridgway Chautauqua Society.
 The Sherbino is known locally as "Ridgway's Living Room".